d12frosted/elpa-mirror/melpa/pg-readme.txt

 the session time zone.
 Each handler is called with three arguments: the connection to the backend, the parameter name and the parameter value.

+Variable `pg-handle-notice-functions' is a list of handlers to be called when the backend sends us a `NOTICE' message.
+Each handler is called with one argument, the notice, as a pgerror struct.

 Boolean variable `pg-disable-type-coercion' can be set to non-nil (before initiating a connection) to disable the library's type coercion facility.